Spectral Diffusion Models on the Sphere: Introduction

 Several natural extensions of the present framework merit future investigation.
 While all constructions in this work are finite-dimensional with a fixed band limit $L$, an important open question concerns the asymptotic behavior of the spectral diffusion process as $L \to \infty$, and its relationship to diffusions defined intrinsically on $L^2(\mathbb{S}^2)$.
 Related directions include the study of robustness with respect to the choice of spherical sampling and quadrature schemes, as well as extensions to anisotropic noise, other compact homogeneous spaces, or alternative spectral representations.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:background} reviews score-based diffusion models and the elements of harmonic analysis required to define diffusion processes on \( \mathbb{S}^2 \).
-Section~\ref{sec:contribution} presents our main contribution, developing a matrix-based formulation of the spherical discrete Fourier transform and deriving the associated forward and reverse diffusion SDEs in the frequency domain, together with a detailed characterization of the induced noise structure.
+Section~\ref{sec:contribution} presents our main theoretical results, developing a matrix-based formulation of the spherical discrete Fourier transform, deriving the associated forward and reverse diffusion SDEs in the frequency domain, and establishing the relationship between spatial and spectral score-matching objectives.
 Section~\ref{numerics} provides illustrative numerical experiments on synthetic, band-limited spherical signals, designed to complement the theoretical analysis and highlight the geometric and stochastic effects induced by the spectral formulation.
 Section~\ref{sec:proofs} contains all proofs.